-The Upstate Land Conservation Fund is already making a difference
+The Upstate Land Conservation Fund is making a difference

 Funded Projects